M.B.A. B.Sc. Physiology B.Sc. Architecture

 Upon graduation, I initiated my career as a budding designer for Irwin Toy in Toronto.
 I was hired to design a new edition of a construction toy called Girder and Panel that subsequently sold at Toys R Us for many years and continues to be available on e-Bay and collector sites today.

 While working under the direction of the Marketing Manager I learned a great deal about the business and marketing strategy that complemented my design skills, and as a result eagerly decided to pursue an MBA at the University of Toronto.

-Since 1992, I have been working in leading brand, marketing and business management roles for global entrepreneurial companies based in Toronto and Montreal.
+From 1992 to 2005, I worked in leading branding, marketing and business management roles for global entrepreneurial companies based in Toronto and Montreal.

 In September 2005 I launched Bekhor Management enabling a return to my grassroots: architecture and healthcare, as a marketing and business consultant to professional practices.
 A natural fit.
 Ironically it was neither of these fields that was the inspiration for my business.
 Rather, it was a marketing project for a law firm.
 The extent to which this work delivered immediate benefit was an eye opener.
 It helped me to see that in the environment of professional practice, there was a real need for strategic thinking and sensitivity to context.
 To get away from marketing for the sake of marketing and focus, instead, on what really works to achieve practice development goals.

 The vision took flight.
 Today, I work with Canadian, small to mid-sized law, architecture, accounting, consulting, medical and other professional practices.
 I have clients that go back to when I started my business.
 It’s been truly gratifying to watch them grow and enhance their practices year after year, from the opening of branch offices to owning a niche market, successful relaunches and more.